nicholaskajoh/alphacoder.xyz/content/blog/nodejs-unhandled-promise-rejection-warning.md

 ![](/images/prm-rjctn/await-js.gif)

 There's a little problem though.
-It's very easy to forget not to handle errors, and this can lead to hard-to-debug issues.
+It's very easy to forget to handle Promise rejections, and this can lead to hard-to-debug issues.
 If we fail to handle a Promise rejection, we're shown the `UnhandledPromiseRejectionWarning` by Node.js.

     const slowAndSteady = new Promise(function(resolve, reject) {
         reject();